berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 └───────────────────────────────────────────┘└─────────────────────────────────┘
 ```

-Once you see this cgps output whilst ubxtool is also correctly running  then you have both the GalMon monitoring active and all pieces ready to also run the NTP stratum 1 clock.
+Once you see this `cgps` output whilst `ubxtool` is also correctly running then you have both the GalMon monitoring active and all pieces ready to also run the NTP stratum 1 clock.

-## Configuring Chrony daemon
+## Configuring chrony daemon
 As this guide is using chrony, please make sure ntp is removed and chrony is installed by running: `apt delete ntpd` and `apt install chrony` depending ont he state of your Raspberry PI it could be this is already in the correct state.

 The chrony daemon is configured via `/etc/chrony/chrony.conf` the majority of the config can remain as default, then add the following to the file:
 ```
 # SHM0 is a shared memory driver / connection from gpsd
 refclock SHM 0  delay 0.5 refid NEMA